RailonA/twitter-clone/README.md

 - This page should display ⬇️
 - ![screenshot](./app/assets/images/twitter_sign_up_page.png)
 - Create a new user by putting informations inside the text fields

+#### Test the tables

+- First run `rails c`
+- In the rails console make sure all the tables are working correctly.
+Run `User`
+- Then look at all User to make sure that information used to greate the user account was pushed successfully to the database.
+1. `user = User`
+2. `pp user.all` shows details of all the users

 ## 🤝 Contributing